 Ride the waves in these South Florida towns.

-Whether your family is already big into surfing or you’re just starting out, there’s a South Florida suburb for you.
+Whether you’re already big into surfing or you’re just starting out, there’s a South Florida suburb for you.
 Settling in one of these towns means you can fully embrace the surfing lifestyle.
 Just think about it.
 With the ocean in your backyard, you could hop on a board and catch some waves before going to work.

 Jupiter is known for its laid-back surf culture.
 The waves at Jupiter Beach are great for beginners.
 And Juno Beach Pier, which is just outside of Jupiter, is one of the top surf spots around.
 Bring your board to either of these beaches to meet some other local surf enthusiasts.